xXenvy/Pynext/README.md

 > Python 3.9 or newer

 # 🔧 Pynext Features
-- Modern Pythonic API using `async` and `await`
+- Modern Pythonic API using `async` and `await`.
-- Proper rate limit handling
+- Proper rate limit handling.
-- Optimised in both `speed` and `memory`
+- Optimised in both `speed` and `memory`.
-- Properly typehinted
+- Properly typehinted.
 - Support for multiple accounts.

 # 🛠️ Installation